Skip to main content

 Key Takeaways

-• quad(): Integrates single-variable functions over a given range.
+• quad() — integrates single-variable functions over a defined range.

-• solve_ivp(): Solves initial value problems for differential equations.
+• solve_ivp() — solves initial value problems for ordinary differential equations.

-• Use NumPy for defining functions and arrays to ensure compatibility with SciPy's integration routines.
+• Use NumPy arrays when defining functions to ensure full compatibility with SciPy’s integration tools.

 Want to learn more?